stfbk/mig-t/doc/language.md

 - `check param` specifies the name of the parameter to be checked, depending on the section choosed, the tool will search for the parameter using a pattern. (for the url, it will search for a query parameter, for the head, it will search for a head parameter)
 - `check regex` specify a regex that checks the selected content by matching it.
   . `use variable` (true or false) set to true if you want to specify a variable name on the following tags, to check wrt to that variable value.
+- `url decode` if you want to disable url decoding in http messages, see the note below for details.
-- The actual check on the value, which are self explanatory. (if none of these are specified, the check will only check if the given parameter is present)
+- The actual check on the value. (if none of these are specified, the check will only check if the given parameter is present)
   - `is`
   - `not is`
   - `contains`